raffaelj/eEKS/README.md

 ### views/pages

+* [ ] views need their own config file or section in config.ini
 * [ ] dashboard (with views)
   * [ ] move to action or somewhere else, it contains views and shouldn't be a view itself
 * [ ] monthly sums